 A simple way to get The Conversation started

-Get the Big Conversation started and raise funds for Dying Matters at the same time.
+Get the Big Conversation started

 The Conversation Game consists of 36 cards, each of which carries a short statement about the things people often cite as being important to them in the last weeks or months of life.
 One of the cards is a 'wild card', which aims to encourage the expression of more personalised preferences and prompt further or deeper conversation.The individual sorts the cards and ranks them in order of priority of what’s important to them.
 They can then discuss with a friend, family member or someone caring for them why they sorted the cards in the way they did.
 The order the cards are placed in is flexible and can be changed at any time if circumstances change.
 The game can also be played in pairs or groups.